Insurance and reinsurance in Mexico: overview

 Foreign financial entities.

 Reinsurance intermediaries.
-Foreign governments or authorities, or holding companies governed by the Financial Groups Law cannot participate, directly or indirectly, in the capital stock of reinsurance intermediaries.
+Foreign governments or authorities, or holding companies governed by the Financial Groups Law are not allowed to participate, directly or indirectly, in the capital stock of reinsurance intermediaries.

 Other providers of insurance/reinsurance-related activities

-Non-regulated extended warranty companies offering insurance in compliance with the LGISMS have no specific restrictions on ownership or control.
+Non-regulated extended warranty companies offering insurance in compliance with the LISF have no specific restrictions on ownership or control.

-The SHCP must grant its prior authorisation to any person acquiring shares representing more than 5% of the capital stock of an insurance company, or to one or more shareholders taking control of the management of the insurance company (LGISMS).
-For this purpose, the interested party must file an application with the SHCP.
-The application must comply with the requirements, and contain the information and documents, set out in Article 29 of the LGISMS.
-The SHCP must request the prior opinion of the CNSF with regard to the application.
+The National Insurance and Bonding Commission (CNSF) must grant its prior authorisation to any person acquiring shares representing more than 5% of the capital stock of an insurance company, or to one or more shareholders taking control of the management of the insurance company (Insurance Law and Surety Companies Law (LISF)).
+For this purpose, the interested party must file an application with the CNSF.
+The application must comply with the requirements set out in number 2.2.2 of the Circula Unica de Seguros, and contain the information and documents, set out in Section II of Article 42 of the LISF.

 Insurance broker.
 No specific approval, authorisation or notice is required.